Flagship Training Program for Professionals

 How much is tuition?

-Tuition for this year’s Level 1 seminar is $1,950.
-This includes Garden admission, some meals, all learning materials, use of tools, and transportation to offsite locations, but does not include accommodation or travel costs.
+Tuition for this year’s Level 1 Seminar is 1,950.00.
+Tuition includes Garden admission, access to training venues, some meals, all learning materials, use of tools, and transportation to offsite locations, but does not include accommodation or travel costs.

 How can I apply?